Book review: The Forbidden Innocent by Sharon Kendrick (Mills & Boon [Modern Romance], 2011 )

 Working my way through the list of Jane Eyre derivative novels, I came across this one recently and was pleased to find it available in eBook format – it means less clogging up of an already overcrowded bookcase!
 Also, it was slightly cheaper than buying it in paperback, but on the downside, you get an eBook where two people’s lines are on the same line and “…” is replaced with “.” which looks a bit peculiar.
 But there you go.

 The Forbidden Innocent is about 18-year-old Ashley Jones who was brought up in a manner of different foster homes.
-She comes to Blackwood Manor somewhere on, or at least by, the moors oop North where she’s to be the secretary of aristocratic ex-soldier Jack Marchant.
+She comes to Blackwood Manor somewhere on, or at least by, the moors Oop North where she’s to be the secretary of aristocratic ex-soldier Jack Marchant.
 She’s hired to type up the novel he’s writing by hand.
-No nanny, no little French girl.
+No nanny, no governess, no little French girl.

 Ashley and Jack fancy one another from the word go, and they have to work up to the point where they have sex, which they then do quite a lot, and that’s basically it.
 It’s a modern take on Jane Eyre, which sadly misses the whole point of the original novel.